AI Technology Consulting

 - System prompt leakage

-Information Leakage
+Information leakage

-- Training data extraction
+- Training-data extraction

-- PII (Personal Information) leakage
+- PII (personal information) leakage

-- Unintended confidential output
+- Unintended output of confidential information

 - Context leakage

-Harmful Output
+Harmful output

 - Harmful content generation

-- Bias/discriminatory output
+- Bias and discriminatory output

 - Copyright infringement risk

-System Attacks
+System attacks

 - DoS attacks (resource exhaustion)